-ADHD and sleep is like any other ADHD-related topic: It’s complex and varies with the individual.
-I’m constantly struck by the widespread perception that anything about ADHD is simple—or cookie-cutter.
-Nothing could be further from the truth.
+ADHD and sleep.
+It’s like any other ADHD-related topic: complex and variable with the individual.
+But maybe you’ve already figured that out: Nothing about ADHD is simple—or cookie-cutter.
+Good for you.

 This started dawning on me almost 20 years ago.
 My husband and I were lost in downtown San Francisco.
 The destination we sought?
 Our first adult ADHD discussion group.